 Since the adoption of the Interim Urgency Ordinance, staff has prepared a one-page handout for community members, updated the registration form, and conducted additional research on a long-term solution.
-In addition, the City Council conducted a marijuana workshop on May 9, 2017.
+In addition, the City Council is planning on conducting a marijuana workshop in the near future.